-- Planning committee to decide on large planning applications. - Planning sub-committee to decide on other planning applications at a certain level. - Licensing committee to approve the council's policies in relation to all licensing and registration matters. - Licensing sub-committee to consider licensing applications. - Appointments committee to appoint senior officer posts within the council's structure. - Corporate parenting committee responsible for overseeing and monitoring services provided to looked after children in the borough. - Audit, governance and standards committee to consider the internal audit annual report, risk management and governance, including approving the statement of accounts on an annual basis, to maintain high standards of conduct among elected councillors and co-opted members and investigate complaints against those who have contravened the code of conduct.
+- Planning (major applications) committees A and B to decide on large planning applications. - Planning (minor applications) committee to decide on other planning applications at a certain level. - Licensing committee to approve the council's policies in relation to all licensing and registration matters. - Licensing sub-committee to consider licensing applications. - Appointments committee to appoint senior officer posts within the council's structure. - Corporate parenting committee responsible for overseeing and monitoring services provided to looked after children in the borough. - Audit, governance and standards committee to consider the internal audit annual report, risk management and governance, including approving the statement of accounts on an annual basis, to maintain high standards of conduct among elected councillors and co-opted members and investigate complaints against those who have contravened the code of conduct.

-Health and wellbeing board - to prepare and publish a joint strategic needs assessment (JSNA) and a joint health and wellbeing strategy to meet the needs identified in the JSNA in relation to the local authority's area.
+Health and wellbeing board - to prepare and publish a joint strategic needs assessment (JSNA) and a joint local health and wellbeing strategy to meet the needs identified in the JSNA in relation to the local authority's area.